RodgerOliver/ethical-hacking/README.md

 ### Without WPS

+If the WPS is disabled or is configured to use push buttom authentication (PBC), then you will have to crack the WPA key.

+Beacause the keystream is temporary we can't use it to crack the password.
+The only packets that contain useful information are the handshake packets.

+Handshakes are four packets that are transfered between the client and the router when the client connects to the network.

+To crack it you need to capture these packets and crack the key using a wordlist.

 * Start airodump-ng in the target
 * Deauth a client to capture the WPA Hanshake
 * Crack the Key